 - Fall semester

-- Pre-requisites: a course with significant South Asia content and a 3.0 GPA
+- Pre-requisites: a course with significant South Asia content (see Academics for more details) and a 3.0 GPA

 - Students must complete substantial research project

 - Live with homestay families

 The program involves traveling throughout northern India including experiences in Delhi, Jaipur, and Varanasi among others.